Patricia Anderson: Minnesota House of Representatives

 Anderson was elected to the Minnesota House of Representatives in 2022.
-She first ran in 2018 after seven-term Republican incumbent Matt Dean announced he would not seek reelection to run for Governor of Minnesota.
-Anderson lost in the general election to DFL-nominee Ami Wazlawik.
+She first ran in 2018 after seven-term Republican incumbent Matt Dean announced he would not seek reelection to run for governor of Minnesota.
+Anderson lost to DFL nominee Ami Wazlawik.
 Anderson ran again in 2022 and won, after redistricting and eight-term Republican incumbent Bob Dettmer announced he would not seek reelection.

 Anderson serves on the Education Finance and Taxes Committees.

 Electoral history

 Personal life

-Anderson lives in Dellwood, Minnesota with her spouse, Doug, and has six children.
+Anderson lives in Dellwood, Minnesota, with her spouse, Doug, and has six children.